-Anglers protest proposed limits in Alaska’s Cook Inlet
+Alaska approves limit on commercial salmon fishing

 Closing commercial fishing in federal waters could allow more fish to return to Cook Inlet rivers, which support sport fishing.

-The association was founded by Bob Penney, a sport fishing advocate and real estate developer who contributed more than $350,000 to support Republican Gov. Mike Dunleavy’s 2018 election.
+The association was founded by Bob Penney, a sport fishing advocate and real estate developer who contributed more than $350,000 to support the 2018 election of Dunleavy, a Republican.

 Executive Director Ben Mohr said the association had nothing to do with the state’s proposal and Penney likely did not, either.